rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 <module 'pandas' (ModuleAccelerator(fast=cudf, slow=pandas))>
 ```

+## Which functions will run on the GPU?

+Generally, `cudf.pandas` will accelerate all the features in the
+{doc}`cuDF API <user_guide/api_docs/index>` on the GPU.
+There are some
+exceptions.
+For example, some functions are GPU-accelerated by cuDF but
+do not support for every combination of keyword arguments.
+In cases like
+unsupported keyword arguments, cuDF is not able to provide GPU
+acceleration and `cudf.pandas` will fall back to the CPU.

+The most accurate way to assess which functions run on the GPU is to try
+running the code while using the cudf.pandas profiling features.
+The
+profiler will indicate which functions ran on GPU / CPU.
+To improve
+performance, try to use only functionality that can run entirely on GPU.
+This helps reduce the number of memory transfers needed to fallback to
+CPU.

 ## Does it work with third-party libraries?

 `cudf.pandas` is tested with numerous popular third-party libraries.